 Do you brush or floss first?
 Most people tend to brush first and then floss afterwards, followed by a rinse with cold water or mouthwash.
 You may want to change that up a little, though.

-A study published in the Journal of Periodontology found that flossing first and then brushing second could be the best order.
+A study published in 2018 found that flossing first and then brushing second helps remove more plaque from your mouth.

 Researchers say flossing loosens the bacteria that has found its way in between your teeth.
 When you floss first, the brush can then get rid of more bacteria than doing it in the reverse order.